On-Campus Courses by Session

 Course Description

 How does medical research move from the lab bench to life-saving treatments?
 This two-week precollege course immerses students in the world of biomedical science and clinical research.
-Guided by Dartmouth faculty, researchers, and medical professionals, students will gain firsthand experience in laboratory techniques, experimental design, and the ethical considerations of working with human health.
+Guided by Dartmouth faculty, researchers, and medical professionals, students will gain firsthand experience in laboratory techniques, experimental design, and the ethical considerations involved with biomedical research and medicine.

-Through a mix of hands-on lab sessions, seminars, and site visits, participants will explore topics such as cell biology, microbiology, genetics, and clinical trial design.
-They’ll also learn about the pathways to careers in medicine and biomedical research, from undergraduate studies to medical school and beyond.
-The course culminates in a final poster session where students present findings from a small-group lab project, modeling the way real research is shared in the scientific community.
+Through a mix of hands-on lab sessions, seminars, and site visits, participants will explore topics such as cell biology, genetics, and neuroscience.
+An emphasis will be placed on the steps that lead from discoveries made in a laboratory setting (“bench”) into practical, clinical applications for patient care (“bedside”).
+This “pipeline” typically progresses from basic science research to preclinical testing in model organisms, drug and medical device trials in humans, FDA approval, and clinical implementation.
+Students will also learn about the pathways to careers in medicine and biomedical research, from undergraduate studies to medical school and beyond.
+This class culminates in a final small group presentation where students incorporate the concepts they have learned in the course into a didactic presentation about a cutting-edge area in medicine.

 Learning Outcomes